-Another advantage of a long neck is that it keeps the water from getting to the Poodle’s eyes.
+Another advantage of a long neck is that it keeps the water from getting to the dog’s eyes.
 Without swimming goggles, this may be the next best thing for these dogs.

 Roles & Evolution of Poodles

 Its excellent nose meant many Poodles were trained as truffle hunters.
-They were also developed as entertainers due to their easiness of being trained (they’re highly obedient dogs!) and their beautiful looks.
+They were also bred as entertainers due to the easiness and eagerness of being trained (they’re obedient dogs) and their beautiful looks.

 Poodles are just like any other dog breeds today.
-They’re some of the best family dogs and companions because of their charming, elegant personalities and favorable temperaments.
+They’re one of the best family dogs and companions because of their charming, elegant personalities and favorable temperaments.